jhadenn/Activity6B1/README.md

 <h2>🧐 Features</h2>

-Here're some of the project's features:
+Here are some of the project's features:

 *   Adding and removing products and editing details
 *   Sorting and filtering
 *   Basic manager login
-*   View-only mode for customers
+*   Tracking user session, allowing different permissions

 <h2>💻 Built with</h2>